FLASH SALE Get 20% OFF everything using the coupon code: FLASH20 View Pricing Plans →

 The color of the editing icon makes it easy to differentiate which content is saved in your database (blue icon) and which text is a theme string (green icon).

 Theme strings are normally generic words like “Read More” or “Designed by WPZOOM”, which are a part of your theme.
-These words can be also easily translated using TranslatePress:
+These words can also be easily translated using TranslatePress:

 Looking for more features?
-Check TranslatePress PRO
+Check TranslatePress PRO!

-Looking for more best WordPress plugins?
+Looking for the best WordPress plugins?

-Last updated on February 16, 2024
+Last updated on March 31, 2025